Effect-TS/examples/README.md

 ### Monorepo

-The `monorepo` template is meant to serve as the foundation for building a multiple packages or applications with Effect.
+The `monorepo` template is meant to serve as the foundation for building multiple packages or applications with Effect.

 The template features everything included with the `basic` template in addition to: